ksator/network-test-automation-demo/README.md

     - [Clear the blacklisted MAC addresses](#clear-the-blacklisted-mac-addresses)
   - [Clear counters](#clear-counters)

-# ANTA demo using an ATD (Arista Test Drive) lab
+# ANTA demo using an ATD lab

+- ANTA stands for **Arista Network Test Automation**
+- ATD stands for **Arista Test Drive**

-Here's the instructions to use ANTA with an ATD (Arista Test Drive) lab.
+Here's the instructions to use ANTA with an ATD lab

 ## About ANTA

-ANTA stands for **Arista Network Test Automation**.
 ANTA is a Python package to automate tests on Arista devices.
 The ANTA source code and documentation are in this repository https://github.com/arista-netdevops-community/network-test-automation

 ## Set up the ATD lab